leahgarrett/file-archive-manager/README.md

-# Photo Archive Manager (PAM)
+# File Archive Manager (FAM)

-**PAM** is a tool for organising and enriching your photo collection.
+**FAM** is a tool for organising and enriching your file collection.
-It helps you keep your photos safe, searchable, and easy to browse — while your original files remain untouched.
+It helps you keep your files safe, searchable, and easy to browse — while your original files remain untouched.

 ---